Cray-HPE/docs-csm/operations/network/metallb_bgp/Update_BGP_Neighbors.md

 ## Automated Process
 There is an automated script to update the BGP configuration on both the Mellanox and Aruba switches.
 This script is installed into the `$PATH` by the `metal-net-scripts` package.
 The scripts are named `mellanox_set_bgp_peers.py` and `aruba_set_bgp_peers.py` These scripts pull in data from CSI generated `.yaml` files.
-The files required are ```CAN.yaml, HMN.yaml, HMNLB.yaml, NMNLB.yaml, NMN.yaml```, these exist in the `networks/` subdirectory of the generated configs.
+The files required are ```CAN.yaml, HMN.yaml, HMNLB.yaml, NMNLB.yaml, NMN.yaml```, these exist in the `networks/` subdirectory of the generated configurations.

 In order for these scripts to work the following commands will need to be present on the switches.